BOOKS | DIGITAL | MEDIA

 Her current manuscript is a YA historical fantasy set in the magical underworld of 1920s Venice.
 It is inspired by her love of history and travel.

 Janet Harvey-Nevala is an award-winning writer of comic books, movies and games.
-As a comic book creator, she wrote the YALSA finalist Angel City for Oni Press, the upcoming CURIE SOCIETY from MIT Press, and the first adventure of Cassandra Cain in No Man’s Land for DC Comics.
+As a comic book creator, she wrote the YALSA finalist Angel City for Oni Press, The Curie Society from MIT Press, and the first adventure of Cassandra Cain in No Man’s Land for DC Comics.
 As a game writer, she was the staff writer on the DC Universe Online MMORPG.
 Her feature film debut, A Million Hits, screened at festivals around the world and was distributed by Summer Hill Films.
-Janet's current project is a YA graphic novel being developed in collaboration with Angel City illustrator Megan Levens.

 Originally from Trinidad and Tobago, Justin Haynes is a novelist and short story writer.
 He has been awarded various fiction residencies and fellowships including the Tin House summer workshop and the Nicholas Jenkins Barnett fiction fellowship from Emory University.
 His writing has been publishing in a variety of literary magazines and journals, including Caribbean Quarterly, the Hawai’i Review, and Pree.
 Justin currently lives and works in Atlanta.

 His current project is a collection of personal essays that reflect on the absurdities of life and medicine through a humorous and self-deprecating lens.
+FOOT IN MOUTH DISEASE will be published by Bloomsbury in 2025.

 Christine Iverson's first two non-fiction picture books will be published by MIT Kids Press (2023) and Holiday House (2024).
 She graduated from the U.S. Military Academy with a BS in History, and earned a Doctorate in Physical Therapy from Baylor University.
 A former Army physical therapist, Christine Iverson served three tours of duty in Iraq.